-Lessons MY FICTIONAL Author Taught Me About WRITING
+Lessons My Fictional Author Taught Me About Writing

-ReloCation v Procrastination
+Relocation v Procrastination

 In my short story Life in Shadows, Michael Hayes is living that fantasy.
 Or so he thinks.